ankkax/gamescopesession/README.md

 `.zlogin` for it launch the session when tty is 2

 ### Wakeup lg tv
-wakeonland works but shutting down is harder you bscpylgtvcommand
+wakeonlan works but shutting down is harder you bscpylgtvcommand
 `/var/lib/lgtv` folder to be writable you need to file called `.aiopylgtv.sqlite` in there to be able run bscpylgtv commands